 - Take That!: Kuroyama's got nothing good to say about YouTubers, finding their content lacking for the amount of cash a typical successful one rakes in and calling their equipment "toy cameras".
 He also shows a disdain for superhero movies, as he doesn't want to give in to public demand and sell out directing one.

 - Tempting Fate: The Galactic Railroad arc starts with Kei & Akira briefly discussing about the differences between film & theater acting, with Kei concludes she would stick with film acting since there are no second chances if she messes up in theater, especially when she might puke.
 Come to Sumiji, next job for her, she has to do theater acting, as a lead.

 - Tiny Guy, Huge Girl: On the opposite side of the Nanao/Kame example above, the high school arc has Kei make friends with a boy named Yoshioka.
 She's quite tall for a Japanese girl (168 cm) while Yoshioka has a very short stature, meaning she's a full head taller than him despite being a year younger.
 It highlights their relationship as a pro actress and an amateur cameraman.

-- Underestimating Badassery: During the Death Island arc, the recruits realize the Stars actors aren't just pretty faces and can overshadow their skills.
-The reason why it didn't turn it into a full Slobs vs. Snobs scenario is because Kei herself is too occupied with her and Chiyoko to care about that aspect.
+- During the Death Island arc, the recruits realize the Stars actors aren't just pretty faces and can overshadow their skills.
+The reason why it didn't turn it into a full Slobs Versus Snobs scenario is because Kei herself is too occupied with her acting and Chiyoko to care about that aspect.

 - Vitriolic Best Buds: Kame and Nanao in the stage play arc, spend their time bickering and snarking at each other, but are pretty much always seen hanging out together.